Chiropractor for Back Pain in Bend, Oregon

 Prevention and Self-Care

-Taking proactive measures can significantly reduce your risk of developing back pain or experiencing recurrent episodes.
+Taking proactive steps can significantly reduce your risk of developing back pain or experiencing recurrent episodes.
+Bend’s year-round activity calendar creates plenty of opportunities to both strain and strengthen the spine, so building good habits matters year-round.

 Proper Posture Techniques